ilyashusain/jenkins-dynamic-agents-k8s/README.md

 ![Alt text](jenkinsjob1.png)

 You may now run your job.
 A jenkins agent will spin up that echos 'hello', thereafter it will auto-delete itself when the job is complete.

+## 7. CI webhooks

+We will now setup CI with a sample website in a git repo: https://github.com/ilyashusain/ci-site.
+First, let us configure the webhooks by navigating to Settings > Webhooks on the repo.
+Click 'Add Webhook' and enter in the payload URL: http://<worker node ip>:<jenkins nodeport>/github-webhook/ and for the Content Type select application/json.